 Below is a chart by Zero Hedge and Caterpillar (CAT)’s filings depicting CAT’s monthly dealer retail sales by region globally since 2010.
-The good news is the executive team didn’t suggest the abysmal display in global sales was a result of bad weather.
+The good news is market analysts didn’t suggest the downturn in global sales was a result of bad weather.

 Here are ten words recently spoken by Joe Kaeser, CEO of Siemens, regarding use of economic sanctions: